Ayr United F.C.: History

 The 2019–20 season was curtailed due to the Coronavirus pandemic.
 United were fourth place again at the time of curtailment and this stood as their final league standing.
 However, the playoffs were not contested due to the pandemic.

 The 2020–2021 season was played behind closed doors due to the ongoing pandemic.
 Ayr United became embroiled in a relegation battle, and manager Mark Kerr was sacked in February 2021.
 He was replaced by ex-Scotland international and former Greenock Morton, Bradford City and Livingston manager David Hopkin.

 Ayr United avoided relegation on the final day of the season after a draw with Inverness Caledonian Thistle.

 After a poor start to the 2021–22 season, David Hopkin resigned as manager.
 Following a spell as caretaker manager, Jim Duffy was appointed as manager on a contract until the end of the season.
 However, after a poor run of only one win in twelve league games, Duffy was sacked in December 2021.

-On 7 January 2022, former Sheffield Wednesday and Dunfermline player Lee Bullen was appointed as Head Coach.
+On 7 January 2022, former Sheffield Wednesday and Dunfermline player Lee Bullen was appointed as head coach.
 Under Bullen's leadership, Ayr United avoided the relegation play-offs and remained in the Championship.

+In the 2022–23 season Ayr would clinch second place on the last day of the season, leapfrogging Queen's Park who had lost out in a 5–3 thriller with Dundee for the league title.
+With Queen's dropping 2 in goal difference it allowed Ayr to jump ahead into second due to their superior goal difference.
+This secured a place in the play-off semi-final, however they were defeated by Partick Thistle in both legs.